Use speech-capable generative AI models

 -

 In the Explorer pane, in the transcribe-speech folder, select the .env file to open it.
-Then update the configuration values to include the Target URI (endpoint) and key for your gpt-4o-mini-transcribe model.
+Then update the configuration values to include the Target URI (endpoint) for your gpt-4o-mini-transcribe model.

-Tip: Copy the Target URI and key from the model details page in the Foundry portal.
+Tip: Copy the Target URI from the model details page in the Foundry portal.

 Save the modified configuration file.